 For instance, during periods of economic prosperity, there tends to be an uptick in property transactions.
 This increase can lead to higher earnings for agents due to increased commission-based income.

-Conversely, during economic downturns or housing market slumps, agent incomes may dwindle as fewer properties change hands.
+Conversely, during economic downturns or housing market slumps, agent income may dwindle as fewer properties change hands.

 Market conditions, litigation, emerging technology, and disasters are other components that shape industry rates.
 Think of emerging technology.
 This shift toward digitalization is likely going to continue influencing how real estate professionals operate and earn moving forward.